-There are a number of unspoken assumption in the burgeoning sphere of Christian gaming and most of them are both harmful (to the effort) and inaccurate.
-One of them is that the only way games and Christ could be in the same room would be in didactic preachy games, a kind of specialized edutainment where…Details
+There are a number of unspoken assumptions in the burgeoning sphere of Christian gaming and most of them are both harmful (to the effort) and inaccurate.
+One of them is that the only way games and Christ could be in the same room would be in didactic and preachy games, a kind of specialized edutainment…Details

 I’ve always imagined Soma Games as a transmedia company.
 In fact I have a version of our logo that says Soma Media.
 While we’ve spent the majority of our time making games we’ve also dabbled in comics, fiction and video all along the way.
 For example have you seen the G inspired music video and…Details